-Still, financial liberalization is a risky venture.
-The short-run costs and risks must be compared to the long-run benefits.
-The costs or risks can be minimized if China is ready to learn the lessons from countries that have undergone financial liberalization.
-And the Nordics provide valuable lessons for China on this account.
+Nevertheless, financial liberalization is still a risky venture.
+The short-run costs and risks must be compared with the long-run benefits.
+The costs or risks can be minimized if China is ready to learn the lessons from countries that have undergone financial liberalization - and the Nordics provide valuable lessons for China on this account.

-Last, amid the present global financial crisis, there is increasing doubt about the benefits of financial opening and financial liberalization.
+Last, amid the present global financial crisis, there is growing doubt about the benefits of financial opening and financial liberalization.
 The Nordic experience does provide us with one clear-cut conclusion on this issue.
-None of the three Nordic countries suffering the huge costs of financial crisis has taken steps to go back to financial autarchy, to close its borders for capital flows, or otherwise to turn the clock back.
-This suggests that the benefits of financial integration outweigh its costs, even when they turn out to be very high to society in the short run.
+None of the three Nordic countries that suffered the huge costs of financial crisis has taken steps to return to financial autarchy, to close its borders for capital flows, or otherwise to turn the clock back.
+This suggests that the benefits of financial integration outweigh its costs, even when those costs turn out to be very high for society in the short run.